DataDog/integrations-extras/hcp_vault/README.md

 ![Choose Provider][5]

 5. Click Save.
-   1. **Note**: At this time HCP Vault only supports metrics streaming to one metrics endpoint at a time.
+**Note**: At this time HCP Vault only supports metrics streaming to one metrics endpoint at a time.

-6. 1.Once the metrics have been enabled, navigate to Datadog, and enable the integration by clicking Install on the integration tile.
+6. Once the metrics have been enabled, navigate to Datadog, and enable the integration by clicking Install on the integration tile.
 This will install a sample HCP Vault dashboard, that comes with preset visualization widgets to help make the most of your HCP Vault telemetry.
 You can find the dashboard by searching for “HCP Vault Overview” from the dashboard list.

 ## Data Collected